-The year of productivity: software development, traveling, photography.
+The year of productivity: software development, travelling, photography.
 2015 was the busiest year so far.
-In this post, I list my favorite movies, TV shows, podcasts and articles of the year.
+In this post, I list my favourite movies, TV shows, podcasts and articles of the year.

 I watched 70 movies in 2015.
 Too bad, because that's 30 movies less than in 2014.

 2015 was the busiest year I have ever had.
-At the beginning of the year, I set a goal on Goodreads to read 50 books in 2015; only managed to reach the half of the goal though.
+At the beginning of the year, I set a goal on Goodreads to read 50 books in 2015; I only managed to reach half of the goal, though.
 I mostly read classics this year and a lot of programming-related books.
-In 2016, however, I plan to add some variety: business, science fiction, fantasy, etc. The Martian by Andy Weir is the favorite book of 2015.
-Read it first if you plan to watch the movie.
+In 2016, however, I plan to add some variety: business, science fiction, fantasy, etc. The Martian by Andy Weir is one my favourites in 2015.

 This year I visited the Netherlands; I realized that this is probably the place where I want to live and work.